 This article details some useful tips on how to buy a property in Barcelona.

-Are you planning to buy a flat or a house in Barcelona, whether as a primary residency or as a holiday property?
+Are you planning to buy a flat or a house in Barcelona, whether as a primary residency, a holiday property, or a profitable investment?
 You don´t know where to start?
 You don´t know the Spanish legislation?

 We give you some useful tips on how to buy a house successfully and we tell you everything you need to know before buying a property in Barcelona.

-Location is key when investing in a property: Whether to live or to rent, it is important to look at factors such as the proximity to shops and businesses, to educational centers, parks and green areas, and the efficiency of public transport, which will always keep your investment growing.
+Location is key when investing in a property: Whether to live or to rent, it is important to look at factors such as the proximity to shops and businesses, educational centers, parks, and green areas, and the efficiency of public transport, which will always keep your investment growing.

 You must assess the type of property you want to acquire.
-Whether you want to use it as a primary residence or as an investment, you have to identify very well your needs: a single-family house, a flat with terrace, number of bedrooms, necessity to have a parking, to be reformed or not.
+Whether you want to use it as a primary residence or as an investment, you have to identify very well your needs: a single-family house, a flat with a terrace, the number of bedrooms, the necessity to have parking, to be reformed or not.

 After choosing the property you wish to buy and after checking the legal status of the property, you must submit a purchase offer to the seller with a price proposal.
 When the negotiation is concluded successfully, the next step is to sign a private contract between the seller and the buyer to reserve the property: “the Arras contract”.

 - Signature of the Arras contract or Deposit contract

 It is a private agreement signed between the seller and the buyer in order to reserve the property and which specifies the price and conditions previously agreed between both parties.
 The buyer must pay a deposit, normally 10% of the property purchase price.
 An Arras contract is not mandatory.
 If the two parties trust each other, they can decide to sign directly the final purchase deed.

 - Verification of all the documentation